ms1963/webdownloader/README.md

 wd -s "AI survey" -e bing -m 10 -w 8 -o pdf,docx

-Examples
+## Examples
 • Default download (5 files of all supported types): python wd.py -s "machine learning"

 • Specify max and concurrency: python wd.py -s "AI ethics" -m 10 -w 8

 • Download only PDFs and Word docs: python wd.py -s "blockchain survey" -o pdf,docx

 • Custom output directory:
 python wd.py -s "covid-19 research" -d ./covid_docs

-How It Works
+## How It Works
 1. Search
 Sends a POST to https://html.duckduckgo.com/html/ and parses result links via BeautifulSoup.
 2. Filter & Download
  • Builds a query that includes only the desired filetype: filters.
  • Streams each URL, writes to a temporary .part file.
  • Uses python-magic to detect MIME and confirm it matches one of the allowed types.
  • Renames and keeps only valid files.
 3. Concurrency & Retries
  • Submits downloads to a ThreadPoolExecutor.
  • On network or I/O errors, retries up to 3 times with exponential back-off (1s, 2s, 4s).

-License
+## License

-MIT © [Your Name or Organization]
+MIT © Michael Stal